danielruffolodeveloper/Fileupload_express_multer/README.md

   ## File storage.
   After testing out the endpoints, your uploads directory will be populated with files however,these files are not readable.
 They are still valid files, we just didnt tell multer how we wanted the files to be stored.
-  A few small modifications to our current code base can fix this.
-Multer has a function called `diskStorage` which enables us to define the destination and file name as functions so that you can implement custom logic on how we want that to be handeled.
+  A few small modifications to our current code base will enable more control on how its stored. using The `disk storage` engine,we gain full control on storing files to disk as we have access to destination and filename as options.
+They are both functions that determine where the file should be stored.

   ```
     var storage = multer.diskStorage({
     destination: function (req, file, cb) {